Money for when you finish working

 Your employer must pay money into your super fund if you

-Check out how much your employer should be paying into your
+Work out how much your employer should be paying into your super

 Keep your contact details up to date so you don't lose track of